-Every payment order has the following workflow from creation to completion:
+Every pay order has the following workflow from creation to completion:

 Note: Only payment orders that have been approved will be sent to the bank.
 If it is approved after your bank's cutoff time, it will be sent before the next cutoff time.

 |Processing Finish||When the batch is fully processed, the payment order's status will be updated, and you will receive the webhook.|

 |Completion||When the transaction is complete, your payment order status will update and you will receive a webhook.
 The payment order will have the ID of transaction in its attributes.|

 If you were pulling money from a counterparty, the funds are now in your account.